e-school/docker-compose-utilities/timescale-docker-compose/README.md

 Timescale has support for wide variety of programming languages such as Node, Java PythonRuby Golang etc.., below page describes the client libraries https://docs.timescale.com/quick-start/latest/

+### replace "path-to-db-data-directory" with your local path where you want to store the data
 ## Note: This configuration NOT recommended for production usage, it's only for development and get yourself familiarised with Timescale DB